hzrd149/nostrudel/README.md

 # noStrudel

-> NOTE: This client is still in development and is very buggy
+> NOTE: This client is still in development and is buggy

 ## noStrudel is my personal nostr client.

-My goals for this project is to learn as much as I can about nostr (by implementing everything myself) and to have a client that works exactly how I like.
+My goals for this project is to learn as much as I can about nostr and to have a client that works exactly how I like.

 There are many features missing from this client and I wont get around to implementing everything. but if you like the client you are welcome to use it.